top of page

 The first week is about grounding.

-From there, we co-create projects.
-No two experiences look the same, because no two people are the same.
+From there we often co-create projects.
+No two experiences look exactly the same because no two people are the same.

 What Changes by the End of a Stay

-By the time volunteers leave, the change is noticeable.
+By the time volunteers leave, something subtle but noticeable has shifted.

 And many do.